Rahile Dawut

-Rahile Dawut (热依拉·达吾提 (Rèyīlā Dáwútí); راھىلە داۋۇت; born May 20, 1966) is a Uyghur ethnographer known for her expertise in Uyghur folklore and traditions.
+Rahile Dawut (热依拉·达吾提 (Rèyīlā Dáwútí); راھىلە داۋۇت; born 20 May 1966) is a Uyghur ethnographer known for her expertise in Uyghur folklore and traditions.
 Formerly a professor at Xinjiang University, where she founded the Minorities Folklore Research Centre, she was disappeared by the Chinese government in 2017 and has not been seen since.

-In 2023, Rahile received a life sentence for "endangering state security".
+Rahile was sentenced to life imprisonment on separatist charges in 2020.

 Early life and career

+Rahile was born to an intellectual family in Ürümqi.
+In 1998, she earned her PhD at Beijing Normal University, as the first Uyghur woman to do so.

-An ethnic Uyghur from the Xinjiang Autonomous Region, Rahile was previously a member of the Chinese Communist Party for over 30 years.
+Rahile was previously a member of the Chinese Communist Party for over 30 years.
 After marrying, she gave birth to her daughter Akida Pulat.
 She pursued advanced studies in Beijing, with her parents assisting in childcare.
 Prior to her detention, she taught at Xinjiang University, where she founded the Minorities Folklore Research Center in 2007 and served as its director.
 Rahile has published a number of articles and books, and has also delivered lectures at universities internationally, including Harvard University and the University of Cambridge.
 Her 2002 study on religious shrines became popular among Uyghur farmers, who used it as a guide for pilgrimages.
-In December 2018, she was secretly tried and convicted of "splittism," resulting in a life sentence.
+In December 2018, she was secretly tried and convicted of "splittism", resulting in a life sentence.
 Her appeal was subsequently rejected.

 Her research has been credited with preserving Uyghur cultural heritage at a time of increasing state suppression.
 Through her documentation of sacred sites and oral histories, Dawut helped record traditions that were otherwise at risk of disappearing under state-driven assimilation policies.
 Scholars noted that her work not only contributed to the field of ethnography but also served as a form of cultural resistance by affirming Uyghur identity through academic rigor.